olebol/philosophers/README.md

 # Philosophers

 This repository contains a program that simulates the classic Dining Philosophers problem.
 The objective of this project is to implement a program written solely in C without the use of global variables and completely abiding by 42 Network's *Norme*.
-The goal of this project is to get a basic understanding of threads and multithreading.
+This project is an introduction to threads and multithreading.

 The Dining Philosophers problem involves a group of philosophers sitting around a circular table with a bowl of rice and a fork between each pair of adjacent philosophers.
 The philosophers alternate between thinking and eating, and they require two forks to eat their meal.